maratbn/microwizard/README.md

 # Datawire Microservices Playground #

+Alt name ideas:
+* Microservices Hero (like the Jukebox Hero?)
+* MicroWizard (Play on the DropWizard framework which popularized simple REST services in Java via glueing best of class components together)

 The Datawire Microservices Playground is designed to be a combination of hacking sandbox for developers interested in microservice architectures as well as a very simple reference architecture that can be used as a launch point for teams that want to get started quickly.